Rjrtgarcia/ConsultEaseFinV/docs/deployment_guide.md

 - onboard (alternative)
 - matchbox-keyboard (fallback)

+Note: The system now prefers squeekboard over onboard for better touch input support and integration with the Raspberry Pi environment.

 ### 2. Enable Fullscreen Mode

 To utilize the full touchscreen area, uncomment the following line in `central_system/views/base_window.py`: